MarkusHaak/cov2seq/README.md

 python setup.py install
 ```

-Cov2seq additionally requires some binaries and files from different git repositories.
+Cov2seq additionally requires some binaries and other files from different git repositories.
 You can clone them to whatever location you want, but need to change the corresponding entry in the configuration file as explained later.
 In order to let cov2seq find its location by default, setup the default directory tree as follows:

 ```
 mkdir -p ~/cov2seq/nanopore/samples